 On a bleached loom

-A canoe docks
+A tossed shuttle docks

 In a sea of silk